UCREL/pymusas/docs/docs/api/lexicon_collection.md

 As frozen is true, the attributes cannot be assigned another value.

+This data type is mainly used for single word lexicons, rather than Multi Word Expression (MWE).

 **Note** the parameters to the `__init__` are the same as the Instance Attributes.